SoY Asian Kitchen and Bar

 Mallorca’s food and drink scene is continuing to cause quite a stir.
 Year after year, more and more innovative restaurants are popping up to deliver first-class creative cuisine while foodies travel from far and wide to sample some of the island's best bits.

 There is quite frankly, no better way to see Mallorca’s dramatic coastline, than when cruising on a yacht.
-What’s more, is that there are plenty of fabulous restaurants dotted around the island’s shores, offering easy waterside access for lunch and dinner.
+What’s more, there are plenty of fabulous restaurants dotted around the island’s shores, offering easy waterside access for lunch and dinner.

 If you're flying to Mallorca during the day, your first experience of dining with incredible views might well be on the plane while you dig into a packet of peanuts.
 Personally, I can't help feeling a thrill when those majestic cliffs of Cap de Formentor come into view.